ncp38/cs142-s24/labs/lab7/index.md

 parent: Labs
 ---

-# CS 142 Lab 7
+# CS 142 Lab

-For this lab, we'll be using new randomized partners!
+For this lab, we'll be using the same randomized partners!
 (Your pairing will be put up on the screen at the beginning of class.)

-## Recursion, recursive algorithms, and recursion diagrams
+## Recursion and the Tower of Hanoi

-In this lab, you'll explore recursion and using recursive functions!
-When you finish, you'll have worked with recursive functions, created several recursive functions yourself, and analyzed how they operate.
+In this lab, you'll further explore the concept of recursion!
+You'll investigate several recursive algorithms and the Tower of Hanoi game and spend some time analyzing how they work.

 ### Getting started